 Are you running to be a Member of the House of Commons?

-Here is information you will need if elected!
+Here’s information you will need if elected!

-The Code will help you, as a Member, avoid conflicts of interest as you serve the public.
+If you are elected, the Code will help you, as a Member, avoid conflicts of interest as you serve the public.
 The Code sets out rules that you and your family must follow.
 This includes the confidential disclosure of certain information to the Office.
 The Code also establishes a procedure for investigating alleged contraventions of these rules.

 What about my spouse and family?